square/squalor/README.md

 ## Limitations

-While squalor uses the database/sql package, the SQL it utilizes is MySQL specific (e.g. REPLACE, INSERT ON DUPLICATE KEY UPDATE, etc).
+- While squalor uses the database/sql package, the SQL it utilizes is MySQL specific (e.g. REPLACE, INSERT ON DUPLICATE KEY UPDATE, etc).
+- squalor cannot handle non-UTF-8 strings.
+This is because it handle its own prepared statements, and in order to prevent multiple-byte injection attacks.

 ## History